-9.17 Impound6
+12.17 Impound10

 All battery enclosures per Reg.
-5.5 must be removed from the solar car and kept overnight in an impound box/container that will be secured by the Observer.
+8.4 must be removed from the solar car and kept overnight in an impound box/container that will be secured by the Observer.
 Headquarters should be appraised of special issues for impound.
+All impound and un-impound times are uncorrected for the stage start 1-minute intervals.

+12.17.A Impound Times

-- 9.17.A Impound Times: Batteries must be impounded by 8:00 pm each evening and will be released from Impound at 7:00 am the following morning. - 9.17.B Impound Rules at Stage Locations: After crossing the finish line at the end of a stage, each team will be given 30 minutes to impound their batteries.
+Batteries must be impounded by 8:00 pm each evening and will be released from Impound at 7:00 am the following morning.

+12.17.B Impound Rules at Stage Locations

+After crossing the finish line at the end of a stage, each team will be given 30 minutes to impound their batteries.
 This time includes moving the solar car to an area designated by the Finish Line Officials, removing the battery pack, placing the batteries in the approved impound box, and having the approved impound box sealed by an ASC Official.
 At 6:00 pm that evening, the batteries will be released from impound, and the team may charge from then until the regular night impound time, as described in Reg.
-9.17.A. - 9.17.C Impound Rules at Checkpoint Locations: After arriving at the checkpoint, each team will be given 15 minutes to impound their batteries.
-This time includes moving the solar car to an area designated by the Checkpoint Officials, removing the battery pack, placing the batteries in the approved impound box, and having the approved impound box sealed by an ASC Official.
-Batteries will be released 15 minutes prior to the departure time from the checkpoint, yielding a total of 30 minutes potential charging time during each checkpoint. - 9.17.D Impound Box: Teams are required to provide an impound box that fully contains the battery enclosure per Reg.
-5.5 and meets the following requirements. - 9.17.D.1 The box must have provisions such that an ASC Official can secure it with a maximum of two locks/seals. - 9.17.D.2 The impound box must be constructed such that it does not contain external hardware that can removed to gain access to the battery box without breaking the seal(s).
+12.17.A.

-9.18 Charging Areas
+12.18 Charging Areas

+12.18.A Staged Stop

-- 9.18.A Staged Stop: A charging area will be provided for the teams.
+A charging area will be provided for the teams.
 Internal combustion generators will not be permitted within the charging area.
-Only solar car charging may occur within this designated area. - 9.18.B Non-Staged Stop: Teams are responsible for choosing appropriate charging areas.
+Only solar car charging may occur within this designated area.

+12.18.B Non-Staged Stop

+Teams are responsible for choosing appropriate charging areas.

-9.19 Passing Traffic
+12.19 Passing Traffic